DoubleDebug/minesweeper/README.md

   </br>So while testing different values for the board width, height and number of mines, I ran into a scenario where the number of mines would be 20 and a 5x5 board.
   </br>This seems OK at first, but when you open a block in the center, it sets that block and 8 surrounding ones to be non-mines.
   </br>This means that there are 25 - 9 = 16 blocks left.
 But you set the number of mines to 20.
   </br>This would break the game and put it into an infinite loop of trying to place a mine.
+  * Edge values for difficulty levels differ depending on the device used to play the game (mobile, tablets, laptops, desktops).
+  </br>For example, the maximum board width is lower on mobile devices compared to desktop PCs, simply because the screen is smaller.
+  </br>This is all for the purpose of aesthetics and was achieved by using a mix of responsive and adaptive design.